 Glick’s story is told in his autobiography Born to Build.

 Marilyn Koffman Glick

 She applied her business skills to the two-person company she and her new husband Gene Glick started in 1947.
 As the business grew and Marilyn Glick became the mother of four girls, she transitioned to full-time parenting and community service.
 She made substantial personal leadership contributions to the Indiana State Symphony Society and its Young Audiences program, she was president of the Borinstein Home Guild (now Hooverwood Guild) from 1966-1968, and she founded People of Vision in Indiana.

-Marilyn Glick began collecting glass art in the 1970s and is now one of the nation’s most noted collectors.
+Marilyn Glick began collecting glass art in the 1970s and became one of the nation’s most noted collectors.
 Part of her collection is on display at the Indianapolis Museum of Art.
-Her artistic interests are reflected in Glick donations to the Indianapolis Art Center and its Marilyn K. Glick School of Art.
+Her artistic interests have been reflected in Glick donations to the Indianapolis Art Center and its Marilyn K. Glick School of Art.
 Her contribution to the arts community was recognized by Governor Evan Bayh, who appointed her to the Indiana Arts Commission, where she served for eight years.
-She and her husband have also been honored with the Indiana Governor’s Arts Award.
+She and her husband were also honored with the Indiana Governor’s Arts Award.

-She has written of her eventful life in her recent autobiography Once Upon a Lifetime.
+She wrote of her eventful life in her autobiography Once Upon a Lifetime.